 Early Records of the 4-H program indicates there were seventy to seventy –five 4-H clubs throughout the county, which is the same today.
 Most of the Early clubs focused on livestock, sewing, cooking, wood working, and later electricity.
 The Randolph Fair was home to the Junior Fair Exhibits.
 The portage County Junior Leaders Club was formed in 1921, and Portage County was the birthplace of the first 4-H Alumni Club.

 Volunteers have been a crucial part of the county’s 4-H program since the beginning.
 Today Portage County carries one of the States highest average for years of service.
-Five of the Dedicated volunteers – Gus DeYoung, Wilbur Tomlinson, Dave Dawson, Dan Tronge, and Debi Heppe – have been inducted into the Ohio 4-H Hall Of Fame; Heppe is still active today with various activities including but not limited to Jr. Fair Board Advisor and Quality Assurance Volunteer.
+Five of the Dedicated volunteers – Gus DeYoung, Wilbur Tomlinson, Dave Dawson, Dan Tronge, Debi Heppe, Pat Allen, and Roberta Gallagher – have been inducted into the Ohio 4-H Hall Of Fame; Heppe and Gallagher are still active today with various activities.

 The Portage County 4-H program has experienced many successes, but it also has struggled to survive during its many years of service as a county agency.
 Through it all the program has been fortunate to employ dedicated agents, an incredible and unselfish cadre of volunteers, and some of the most talented and hard working local youth.